mrothNET/dmm-logger/README.md

 # DMM Logger

-Connects via TCP to a digital multimeter and log measurements from DMM using SCPI into CSV files.
+Connects via TCP to a digital multimeter and logs measurements from the DMM using SCPI into CSV files.

-The goal was to have an easy-to-use tool for measurements over a longer period of time that logs the measurements in a CSV file.
+The goal is to provide an easy-to-use tool for taking measurements over a longer period of time and logging the results in a CSV file.

-Comments are added into the CSV file so that the CSV file can be understood by someone else without problems or maybe yourself a few months later.
-You can also add your own comment, e.g. for a short description of what was measured.
+Comments are added to the CSV file, making it easily understandable by someone else or even by yourself after a few months.
+You can also add your own comments, such as a short description of what was measured.

 ## Install from source code

-DMM logger is written in Rust.
-Currently you have to install using `cargo`:
+DMM Logger is written in Rust.
+To install it from the source code, you will first need to have Rust and its package manager `cargo` installed on your system.
+You can obtain Rust using the official Rust toolchain installer `rustup`.

+Visit the `rustup` homepage at [https://rustup.rs](https://rustup.rs) and follow the instructions provided to install Rust and Cargo for your platform.
+Once Rust and Cargo are installed and configured, you can proceed with installing DMM Logger.

+To install DMM Logger, run the following command in your terminal:

 ```console
 cargo install --git https://github.com/mrothNET/dmm-logger